daisukeeita/encoder-app-frontend/README.md

 # Encoder Application (Front-End)

-This will be the Graphical User Interface for Encoder Application
+The Graphical User Interface for Encoder Application.

+The Encoder Application retrieves the vehicle details from LTMS using either Plate Number or MV File Number from customer's Official Receipt and/or Certification of Registration.

-*To be updated in the future.*
+_To be updated in the future._